NOAA-EPIC/ufs-app2rtdata-map/README.md

 This script will be able to perform the following actions:

-- Provide a map/dictionary/table of the most recent UFS Application to their corresponding UFS Regression Test Data Files.
+- Provides a map of the UFS application to their corresponding UFS Regression Test data files.

 __Future Capabilities:__